conqp/rcon/docs/source/usage.rst

 Async support
 -------------
-If you want to use RCOn in an asynchronous environment, use :py:function:`rcon.rcon`.
+If you want to use RCOn in an asynchronous environment, use :py:func:`rcon.rcon`.

 .. code-block:: python